amesoudi/amesoudi.github.io/content/authors/admin/_index.md

 ---

-XWelcome!
+Welcome!
 I am Professor of Cultural Evolution at the University of Exeter’s Penryn Campus in Cornwall, UK.
 I am also President of the
 <a href="https://culturalevolutionsociety.org/">Cultural Evolution Society</a>.

 I study **human cultural evolution**.
 I am interested in how human culture evolved, and how culture itself evolves over time.